alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

     </div>
   </li>
   <li id="criterion-17">
-    <div class="point">Be able to test the end-to-end service in an environment identical to that of the live version (using dummy accounts and a representative sample of potential service users) on all common browsers and devices.</div>
+    <div class="point">Be able to test the end-to-end service in an environment identical to that of the live version on all common browsers and devices.
+Use dummy accounts and a representative sample of users.</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>